-Skipping the political and financial capital of Jakarta, we headed for a historical visit to Yogyakarta in Central Java, which houses the most universities in Indonesia and it is the heart of Java's arts and cultures.
+Skipping the political and financial capital of Jakarta, we headed for a historical visit to Yogyakarta in Central Java, which houses most universities in Indonesia and is the heart of Java's arts and cultures.
 As one of the highlights of our journey, Borobudur is one of the most remarkable Buddhist relics on earth, and also one of the most exquisitely built Buddhist temple complexes in Southeast Asia, apart from the Angkor in Cambodia and Bagan in Myanmar.

-Distant mountains are seen on the Borobudur
+Distant Mountains are Seen on the Borobudur

 We decided to try catching the first sunlight on the Borobudur's stupas, which we learned about its allure before departing for Indonesia.
-So we got up early at 4 am, and because the hotel we stayed was close to the complex, we were able to get to Borobudur in half an hour, which made it possible for us to catch the golden moment.
+So we got up early at 4 am, and because the hotel we stayed at was close to the complex, we were able to get to Borobudur in half an hour, which made it possible for us to catch the golden moment.
 When we got there, some people who were as eager to witness the sunrise as we had already gathered around in the place, waiting for the stunning moment.

-Golden sunlight shining on the Buddha
+Golden Sunlight Shining on the Buddha

 After enjoying the sunrise, we took an amble on the platform's walkway, our guide told us about the Buddhist legends behind those incredible stone carvings, and how residents in Java lived their lives 1000 years ago while we were walking by the vivid and story-telling reliefs.

-It's the best time to admire Borobudur in the early morning, with fewer tourists and much cooler temperature, as well as the marvelous stone art, which makes the relics a wonderful choice for photographing.
+It's the best time to admire Borobudur in the early morning, with fewer tourists and much cooler temperatures, as well as the marvelous stone art, which makes the relics a wonderful choice for photographing.

 It took us nearly a whole day to transfer to the Bromo district.
 We took our breakfast away and caught the morning train to Mojokerto at 6:55.
 The carriages are a little bit old but clean and neat, and we were able to catch up on some sleep for the seats are quite big and comfortable.
 And after we got to Mojokerto, we spent another 3 hours on a bus to the volcano district, and then we decided to go to bed as early as we could, saving enough energy for the early rise to get a fine place to visit the Bromo, which is an active volcano that worth a visit for volcano lovers.

-The Bromo district is always cold in the morning, no matter during what season.
+The Bromo district is always cold in the morning, no matter what season.
 So we grabbed our thick coats and set out for the fiery volcano at 3 am, under a starry night.
 The four-wheel-drive vehicle carried us along the way, heading for King Kong Hill nearby, to see the spectacular view of the sun coming up behind the mountains, illuminating the whole area.

-You can see the distant Bromo from the King Kong Hill
+You Can See the Distant Bromo from the King Kong Hill

 Finally, after all the efforts on the way, we were then taken to the foot of Bromo, and I would say it is higher and more colossal than we expected.
-Sitting between the Kursi and Batok, Bromo is one of the three giant volcanoes in the area, and surely made up an amazing experience of our trip.
-If weather permitted, you can even see the highest mountain of Java in the south, Semeru, which is also one of the most active volcanoes in Indonesia.
+Sitting between the Kursi and Batok, Bromo is one of the three giant volcanoes in the area, and surely made up an amazing experience for our trip.
+If weather permits, you can even see the highest mountain of Java in the south, Semeru, which is also one of the most active volcanoes in Indonesia.

 A path is built for visitors to climb to the crater.
-There was an approximately 40-minute walk to the top, with some steps on the way, which we thought it quite convenient and not very strenuous.
-As soon as we got to the crater, we were astonished by the billowing fog mixing with the smell of sulfur kept coming up from the bottom.
+There was an approximately 40-minute walk to the top, with some steps on the way, which we thought quite convenient and not very strenuous.
+As soon as we got to the crater, we were astonished by the billowing fog mixing with the smell of sulfur that kept coming up from the bottom.
 Standing up on the top, we looked around and found that the surroundings are covered with thick ash from the volcano.
 The desolation of the environment made us feel like being on the moon.

-Fog mixing with the smell of sulfur keeps coming up from the bottom of the volcano
+Fog Mixing with the Smell of Sulfur Keeps Coming up from the Bottom of the Volcano

 West Bali National Park

-To find out more than just the charming beaches and rice terraces, we did not choose the hustle and bustle of the south of Bali, but went the opposite direction and jumped into the only national park in Bali, the West Bali National Park, which turned out to be a heaven for wildlife lovers.
-Located in the northwest corner of the island, the park takes up 10 percent of Bali's area and has a very diverse landscape, including volcanoes, tropical forests, prairie, coastal wetland, and islands.
+To find out more than just the charming beaches and rice terraces, we did not choose the hustle and bustle of the south of Bali, but went the opposite direction and jumped into the only national park in Bali, the West Bali National Park, which turned out to be a haven for wildlife lovers.
+Located in the northwest corner of the island, the park takes up 10 percent of Bali's area and has a very diverse landscape, including volcanoes, tropical forests, prairie, coastal wetlands, and islands.

 From Sumatra in the west to Papua in the east, Indonesia stretches itself from Asia to Oceania.
 Even though we had gone deeper into the diverse landscapes this time, there's still so much more to explore.
-And we would definitely come back sometime to discover more of the wide spectrum of the magnificent scenery, history, and cultures.
+And we would definitely come back sometime to discover more of the wide spectrum of magnificent scenery, history, and cultures.